 Why Trudeau is Staying No Matter What

-Patrick Gossage • Nov 05, 2024
+Patrick Gossage • November 5, 2024

 Inexplicable times for sad Liberals.
-An almost universally disliked Prime Minister who is convinced he alone can save Canada from the dangerous Pierre Pollievre and nobody is going to convince him otherwise.
+An almost universally disliked Prime Minister who is convinced he alone can save Canada from the dangerous Pierre Poilievre and nobody is going to convince him otherwise.
 Not the pathetic group of 24 anonymous MP’s who penned a letter urging him to resign, not His former campaign director Jeremy Broadhurst or a few cabinet friends who suggested to him it was time.
 Not anyone in his loyal Cabinet.
 The Polls show a vast majority of Canadians want him to resign, yet he is still PM.

 The reasons for this suicidal loyalty are simple.
 As former CBC Ottawa Bureau Chief Rob Russo said recently on CBC TV’s Power and Politics: “He made a bunch of nobodies into somebodies.”
 Of the 39 current cabinet ministers the vast majority came out of relative obscurity to the first Trudeau cabinet of 2015, and only Bill Blair and perhaps Steven Guilbeault had major public profiles, Blair as Toronto’s police chief and Guilbeault as a well-known Quebec environmental activist.
 Chrystia Freeland was a high-profile journalist and editor here and abroad.